 12) Student Discounts!

-Amtrak offers students between ages 17 and 24 the chance to save 15% on purchases made one (1) day in advance with our national student discount.
-This makes it easier for adventurous spirits to enjoy wherever they’re going and have less stress about getting there.
+Amtrak offers students between the ages of 17 and 24 the chance to save 15% on purchases made one (1) day in advance with our national student discount.
+This discount makes it easier for adventurous spirits to enjoy wherever they go and reduces stress about getting there.
 There are some terms and conditions for receiving your discount.

 How Discounts Apply To Your Reservations

-Coach reservation discounts are applied to the total cost of the ticket, but they do not apply to Saver Saver Fares or sales.
+Coach reservation discounts count toward the total ticket cost but do not apply to Saver Saver Fares or sales.

-Business-class and room accommodations discounts are more challenging to understand because the discount percentage only applies to the rail fare (coach ticket price) that everyone pays, not the upgrade cost.
+Business-class and room accommodation discounts are more challenging to understand because the discount percentage applies only to the rail fare (coach ticket price) that everyone pays, not to the upgrade cost.

 For example, when booking a business class ticket on the Lincoln Service between Chicago and St. Louis.